And then tinker with the temperature.

 So this is now a thing (though not yet a product).

-Reeder et al. report that they have cooked up a strange new high-tech treatment for pain: soft, bioresorbable coolers for a reversible block of peripheral nerves.
+Reeder et al. cooked up a strange new high-tech treatment for pain: soft, bioresorbable coolers for a reversible block of peripheral nerves.
 So we’re talking about nerve blocks with a little freezer instead of anaesthetic, basically — and you can fiddle with the temperature.

 The branding, obviously, would have to be “Smart Ice.”
 (It’s not literally ice, of course.
 But it’s definitely therapeutic icing in spirit.)